 Ninety two (92) country fact sheets were reviewed.
-Seventeen (17) of the parties which responded to the questionnaire also were included in the list of country fact sheets.
 The review identified information related to the use and development of national waste strategies, plans and programs.
 This information supported the responses in the questionnaire to Questions 3 and 5 regarding hazardous and other waste management strategies, and strategies, plans or programs for hazardous waste minimization.
 In addition the review of the fact sheets related well to questionnaire Question 8 regarding national sustainable development strategies and Question 8.1 related to whether or not such plans address hazardous wastes.